vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 One way to add a new template is by adding the code to the `configuration.yaml` file.
 In 2022, the configuration for template entities changed.
-Where previously the configuration was placed under the `sensor:` or `binary_sensor:` section, a new `template` section was introduced.
+Where the configuration previously lived under the `sensor:` or `binary_sensor:` section, a new `template` section was introduced.
-Using the modern template format has a couple of advantages.
+The modern template format has several advantages.
-You can use a `trigger` and `action` (like in automations) which gives more control over when the entity should be updated, and it allows to set a `state_class` so the state of the entity will also be stored in Long Term Statistics.
-It also allows to create `button`, `image`, `number` and `select` entities which is not possible using the legacy platform.
+You can use a `trigger` and `action` like in automations, which gives more control over when the entity updates, and it allows you to set a `state_class` so the state of the entity is stored in Long Term Statistics.
+It also allows you to create `button`, `image`, `number`, and `select` entities, which is not possible with the legacy platform.

 For more information, also see the [Home Assistant documentation](<https://www.home-assistant.io/integrations/template/>).
 The legacy format is still documented all the way at the bottom.